SiftLogic/sift_bulk_api_php/README.md

 SiftLogic LLC hereby grants to SiftLogic Customers a revocable, non-exclusive, non-transferable, limited license for use of SiftLogic sample code for the sole purpose of integration with the SiftLogic platform.

-Please see README.md in folder patched_pemftp for further License details.
+Please see README.md in folder patched_pemftp for 3rd party License details.

 Installation
 ============